alburycatalina/Personal-Research-Website/README.md

 In the future, edit website files and use the following commands to stage, commit, and push  edits to the Github directory.

-*`git add .` stages everything for commit
+-`git add .` stages everything for commit

-*`git commit -m "Message that describes what this change does"` Gives you a spot to comment on the change you made *`git push -u origin master` "Pushes" the final changes to Github.
+-`git commit -m "Message that describes what this change does"` Gives you a spot to comment on the change you made

+-`git push -u origin master` "Pushes" the final changes to Github.

 Enjoy your new website :-)